The trio each earned Academic All-Big Ten honors for the Fall 2014 semester

 U.S. National Team Experience

-Head coach Erica Walsh enters her eighth season at the helm of the Penn State women's soccer program in 2014.
+Head coach Erica Walsh enters her ninth season at the helm of the Penn State women's soccer program in 2015.

 The Nittany Lions appeared in their 19th-straight NCAA Tournament in 2013, due in part to the success of senior Maya Hayes.
 The sixth-overall selection in the WPSL draft, Hayes set Penn State's single season record for points (79) and finished her career ranked third in goals scored (71) and points (163), sixth in game-winning goals (17) and seventh in shots (291).
 Hayes also became the seventh M.A.C.
 Hermann Award Trophy semifinalist in program history.